mhesfahani97/DigiNext-DevOps-BootCamp/Task_1/README.md

-# Task 3: HAProxy, SQL, NoSQL Adventures 🏰
+# Task 1: VMs and Networks Adventures 🏰

 Welcome to Task 1's kingdom of VMs and Networks magic!
 In this folder, we've got 4 subfolders that will take us on an adventure through VMs and Networks.